git/git.github.io/rev_news/drafts/edition-89.md

   I aim to finish picking up new topics, replacing existing topics, and generally interacting with the mailing list, by around 2pm.
-  Then I rebuild the 'seen' topic, rewrite the latest draft of "What's cooking" report (which is used as the guide to choose which topics will go to the 'next' branch), and push out the first integration result of the day by 4pm.
-After that, I'd merge the topics that have cooked long enough in 'next' to 'master', and the topics that have been adequately reviewed to 'next'.
+  Then I rebuild the 'seen' topic, rewrite the latest draft of "What's cooking" report (which is the guide to choose which topics will go to the 'next' branch), and push out the first integration result of the day by 4pm.
+After that, I merge the topics that have cooked long enough in 'next' to 'master', and the topics that have been adequately reviewed to 'next'.
 The 'seen' and 'next' branches are rebuilt, the "What's cooking" report is rewritten, and